linode/docs/docs/guides/development/javascript/getting-started-ember/index.md

 ## Conclusion

-This tutorial offers a general overview of Ember and its application structure, as well as a walkthrough for creating an application of your own.
+This guide offers a general overview of Ember and its application structure, as well as a walkthrough for creating an application of your own.
 With it, you have all you need as far as the foundations for getting started with Ember for developing your own web applications.

 Have more questions or want some help getting started?
 Feel free to reach out to our [Support](https://www.linode.com/support/) team.